CONSERVE

 You can save up to 20 gallons of water by scraping food off dishes instead of pre-rinsing them.

-Filling a basin with a small amount of water and rising dishes by using the same water will help reduce water waste as well.
+Filling a basin or one side of the sink with a small amount of water and rinsing dishes by using the same water will help reduce water waste as well.

 Introduce your landscape to the season of growing by following